Rebilly/rebilly-js-sdk/docs/reference/resources/files.md

 Attach a file to a resource.
 To create an attachment you must provide the resource `relatedType` (e.g. customers), the `relatedId` of an instance of that type (e.g. a customer's id), and finally the `fileId` of the file previously uploaded.

-A file can be attached to more than one resource at a time.

 Allowed `relatedType` values:

 - `customer`